 The capabilities of CityMoS focus on high-performance execution, advanced models for vehicle components and driver behaviour as well as usability.

-The goal of CityMoS is to provided domain researchers with tools for conducting high-impact research on novel technologies like autonomous mobility.
+The goal of CityMoS is to provide domain researchers with tools for conducting high-impact research on novel technologies like autonomous mobility.
 In view of this goal CityMoS aims to provide researchers with easy-to-use tools that are at the same time highly performant and can run on a variety of environment, from workstation computers and laptops to high-performance clusters and the cloud.

 The agent-based simulation allows for a detailed view on individual behaviour models and discover emerging effects that cannot be modelled using numerical, analytical and lower resolution traffic simulations.
 Interactions between agents and their slightly different model parametrizations produces a heterogenic population, as it exists in the real world.